-Stop in crane operations Stop in loading and unloading operations Disconnection of hoses Leave quays (General) Wind speed According to crane- specific limitations or what the crane operator decides based on the type of load to be handled.
-22 m/s or when the captain order 24 m/s or when the captain order 28 m/s Lightening Lifting operations with mobile cranes must be stopped in the event of a thunderstorm.
+Stop in crane Stop in loading and Disconnection Leave quays Wind speed operations According to crane- specific limitations or what the crane operator decides based on the type of unloading operations 22 m/s or when the captain order of hoses 24 m/s or when the captain order (General) 28 m/s Lightening load to be handled.
+Lifting operations with mobile cranes must be stopped in the event of a thunderstorm.
 Bulk/bunker operations must be stopped when there is a risk of lightning strikes.
 Tank openings, ventilation systems and valves must be closed.
 Wave heights If waves create so much movement in the vessel that work can no longer continue at an acceptable level of safety, the operation must be stopped Consideration should be given to releasing the vessel from the quay at high wave heights.
 This point applies regardless of wind speed General Restrictions in relation to wind or wave height may vary based on the type and size of vessel.
 This must be clarified between the vessel's captain and the Logistics and Operations Center and communicated in the line.